tholonia/tholonic_trader/README.md

 - `generate_signals()`: Implement the logic for generating buy and sell signals.

 ## Utility Scriptsm etc.
+- krun.sh - wrapper to run the bot for only select pairs using default vals optimized for 1hr.
 - krun2.sh - wrapper to run the bot for all pairs in one go.
 - get_data.py - to get the data from kraken and save it in the data folder.
 - get_live_data.py - to get the data from kraken using the ccxt library.
 - krakenpairs.txt - list of all the pairs to run the bot for.
+- testvars.sh - wrapper to test the differtt values for vars.

 ## Disclaimer